matthieuSolente/wcag-for-email/README.md

 ## 1999 WCAG 1.0

-In May 1999, the Web Content Accessibility Guidelines (WCAG) 1.0 were established.
-The first step in establishing guidelines for web accessibility, WCAG 1.0 focused primarily on HTML.
+In May 1999, the **Web Content Accessibility Guidelines (WCAG) 1.0** were established.
+The first step in establishing guidelines for web accessibility, WCAG 1.0, focused primarily on HTML.
 This edition of WCAG included the conformance levels we still know today: A, AA, and AAA.

 From the perspective of an entire website or web page, conformance to Level A would mean meeting only the success criteria for Level A, while conformance to Level AAA would mean meeting all of the success criteria: A, AA, and AAA, making AAA the most comprehensive.

-The Web Content Accessibility Guidelines 1.0 version 1.0 includes 14 guidelines, the first 11 of which aim to ensure elegant transformation of content in different user contexts
+The Web Content Accessibility Guidelines 1.0 includes 14 guidelines, the first 11 of which aim to ensure elegant transformation of content in different user contexts

 These 14 guidelines were divided into three priority levels: